Start9Labs/synapse-startos/README.md

 ## Installing (on Embassy)

-Secure copy (`scp`) the `synapse.s9pk` to your Embassy and SSH in.
-Run the following command to determine successful install:
+Run the following commands to determine successful install:
+> :information_source: Change embassy-q1w2e3r.local to your Embassy address

 ```
 embassy-cli auth login
 #Enter your embassy password
-embassy-cli package install synapse.s9pk
+embassy-cli --host embassy-q1w2e3r4 package install synapse.s9pk
 ```
+> Tip: You can also install the synapse.s9pk using **Sideload Service** under the **Embassy>SETTINGS** section.